Did you know that getting enough magnesium may help improve insulin sensitivity – the underlying problem with type 2 diabetes?

 - Substances like alcohol, many over-the-counter and prescription drugs, such as proton pump inhibitors (meds such as Nexium, Prilosec or omeprazole), can lower body levels.

-- A deficiency in it can contribute to health problems such as constipation, muscle spasms, arrhythmias, hypertension, attention-deficit/hyperactivity disorder, anxiety, seizures, leg cramps, restless legs syndrome, kidney stones, myocardial infarction, headaches, premenstrual syndrome, fibromyalgia, chest pain, osteoporosis, altitude sickness, diabetes, fatty liver disease and fatigue.
+- A deficiency in magnesium can contribute to health problems such as constipation, muscle spasms, arrhythmias, hypertension, attention-deficit/hyperactivity disorder, anxiety, seizures, leg cramps, restless legs syndrome, kidney stones, myocardial infarction, headaches, premenstrual syndrome, fibromyalgia, chest pain, osteoporosis, altitude sickness, diabetes, fatty liver disease and fatigue.

 - Processed foods are stripped of most of their natural magnesium.
 In general, dark green leafy veggies, beans, nuts and seeds are best sources of magnesium.
+Eating too much processed food is a big reason for possible magnesium deficiency.

 - Since it’s is eliminated by the kidneys, if you have kidney function below normal be sure to check with your doctor before taking magnesium supplements as too much can be dangerous as well.